 The tour of the MGIO, which begins at Discovery Park and includes a forty-mile trip to Mt.
 Graham, costs $40 and is by reservation only.
 Please note that this is an all-day tour.
 Orientation begins at 9:00 a.m. and the tour van returns to Discovery Park just before 5:00 p.m.
 Tours are conducted from mid-May through mid-November and are always dependent upon the weather.

-The MGIO, made up of three telescopes, the Large Binocular Telescope, the Heinrich Hertz Submillimeter (Radio) Telescope and the Vatican Advanced Technology Telescope, is operated by the Steward Observatory.
+The MGIO is made up of three telescopes.
+The Large Binocular Telescope, the Heinrich Hertz Submillimeter (Radio) Telescope and the Vatican Advanced Technology Telescope are operated by the Steward Observatory.

 Visitors are able to see all three telescopes on the MGIO tour.

 Mount Graham International Observatory is operated by the University of Arizona, but tours done by Discovery Park Campus.